 Fact of the book: Kermit, West Virginia is a town of about four hundred people.
 Over a two year period, Purdue Pharma shipped over 9,000,000 Oxycontin pills to Kermit.
-That’s enough Oxycontin to give every man, woman and child in Kermit thirty pills, every single day over that two year period.
+That’s enough Oxycontin to give every man, woman and child in Kermit thirty Oxycontin pills, every single day over for two years.

 Opioids: Honorable Mention

 Fentanyl, Inc.: How Rogue Chemists are Creating the Deadliest Wave of the Opioid Epidemic by Ben Westhoff.
 Fentanyl, Inc. delves deeply into the chemical make up of the titular drug.
 Fentanyl is an opioid that is many times more powerful than heroin.
 This makes the same amount of drug more powerful, making shipments of pre-cut drug more compact, and more likely to evade detection.
 Fentanyl is also completely synthetic, eliminating the need for huge poppy fields that can be eradicated or struck with disease.